 • Calvin Murphy (Niagara, 1968-1970) — Three-time All-American… Totally unstoppable as a collegiate scorer… 5’9” guys have been known to achieve in the college game (Bobby Hurley), but they rarely score 2,548 points in 77 games (33.1 ppg)… 1963 national champion in baton twirling.

-• Stephan Curry (Davidson, 2005-2008) — Jury’s still out on whether his NBA career will prove more meaningful, but this guy was electric in college, personally brilliant and clutch, while carrying a sub-standard team deep into a couple NCAA tournaments.
+• Stephan Curry (Davidson, 2005-2008) — It’s looking as though Steph’s NBA career will prove far more meaningful, which disqualifies him, but this guy was so electric in college — personally brilliant and clutch, while carrying a sub-standard team deep into a couple NCAA tournaments.
 David Rivers couldn’t carry his jock.

 • Gordon Hayward (Butler, 2008-2010) — Dembo had one great NCAA tournament.
-Hayward had two, and was the most complete player, as a freshman and sophomore, on two teams that came achingly close to winning two national championship games.
-Then he went pro, accomplishing more in two collegiate seasons than most fail to do in four.
+Hayward had two and was the most complete player, as a freshman and sophomore, on two teams that came achingly close to winning two national championship games.
+Then he went pro.
+But this does not obscure the fact that he accomplished more in two collegiate seasons than most fail to do in four.

-And then there’s the curious case of Patrick Ewing.
+Which bring us to the curious case of Patrick Ewing.
 Klosterman is silent on the subject, reserving his most blatant bit of hedge-betting for the inclusion of Lew Alcindor, at no. 1, arguing quite rightly that no college basketball player has ever been so dominant.
 But that was “Lew Alcindor”.
-It was “Kareem Abdul-Jabbar” who logged the meaningful professional career.
+Klosterman asserts it was “Kareem Abdul-Jabbar” who logged the meaningful professional career.
 A contrivance to be sure, circumventing the “can’t have been a more meaningful pro” qualifier, but canny.
 We’re obliged to indulge the author here because, well… because he got this ball rolling.

 Ewing is another matter.
-I’m a Boston guy; I went to see this phenom play at Cambridge Rindge & Latin.
+I’m a Boston guy; I went to see this phenom play at as early as his junior year at Cambridge Rindge & Latin.
 Despite the fact that he played his entire pro career for the rival Knicks, I wanted him to be a great pro.
 But it’s hard to view Ewing’s NBA achievements as anything but underwhelming.
-No titles, two Finals appearances, and through it all, in some pretty remarkable ways, his game never fully developed.
+No titles, two Finals appearances, and through it all, in some pretty remarkable ways, his game never developed throughout the 1990s.
 Yes, he was 11 times an all-star but just once was he named All-NBA first team.
 Klosterman barred Elvin Hayes from the college list, despite a spectacular and iconic stint at the University of Houston, because his pro career was just too long and formidable.
-Hard not to put Ewing in the same category, but just as hard to argue he wasn’t a more influential, charismatic, “meaningful” college player: three NCAA Championship games in four years; one title and two excruciating near misses that were no fault of his; laid down the footsteps to D.C. for other big men to follow (Motumbo, Mourning); and, lest we forget, while at Georgetown, Ewing pioneered the habit of wearing a short sleeved t-shirt underneath his sleeveless jersey: a fashion trend that persists to this day.
+Hard not to put Ewing in the same category, but just as hard to argue he wasn’t a more influential, charismatic, “meaningful” college player: three NCAA Championship games in four years; one title and two excruciating near misses that were no fault of his; laid down the footsteps to D.C. for other big men to follow (Motumbo, Mourning); and, lest we forget, while at Georgetown, Ewing pioneered the habit of wearing a short sleeved t-shirt underneath his sleeveless jersey, a fashion trend that persists to this day.

 Ewing was, of course, named one of the 50 Greatest Players in NBA History.
 That struck me as a stretch at the time, and now I know why: wrong Top 50.